Share your love

 Because of insufficient IP addresses, some service providers may assign the same address to two different users.
 For this reason, connection problems can happen.
 Instead of this, you can see the static IP addresses.

-Now follow the steps below to see how to configure a static IP address on the Ubuntu 22 server from the command line interface by using the Linux Commands.
+Now follow the steps below on the Orcacore website to see how to Set Static IP Address on Ubuntu 22.04 From CLI by using the Linux Commands.

-Set Static IP Address on Ubuntu 22.04 Server From CLI
+Learn To Set Static IP Address on Ubuntu 22.04 From CLI

 Step 1 – Configure a Static IP on Ubuntu 22 with nmcli Command